Blog / Core Concepts

 Taylor Davidson

-CEO / Founder
+Managing Director / Founder

 a painting in the style of edward hopper person creating a clean financial model on a computer sitting on a window sill overlooking a city skyline in the morning, by DALL-E 2

-Bring Your Own Model is a functionality that turns Foresight's Standard Model into a modular model, allowing you to bring or build your own revenue forecasts into the Standard Model with a minimum of integration effort.
+Bring Your Own Model is a functionality that turns Foresight's Standard Model into a modular model, allowing you to bring or build your own revenue and expense forecasts into the Standard Model with a minimum of integration effort.

 How does it work?